mlflow/mlflow/docs/source/projects.rst

 Docker Containers
   You can also run MLflow Projects inside
-  `Docker containers <https://www.docker.com/resources/what-container>`_.
+  `Docker containers <https://www.docker.com/resources/what-container>`_, which allows you to capture non-Python dependencies such as Java libraries.
 When you run an MLflow Project that specifies a Docker image, MLflow executes the image, mounts the project directory in the resulting container at ``/mlflow/projects/code``, and invokes the project entry point in the container.

   Environment variables, such as ``MLFLOW_TRACKING_URI``, are propagated inside the Docker container during project execution.
 Additionally, :ref:`Runs <concepts>` and